tidmarsh84/property-vault/README.md

 HPI transformed trust in the used-car market by giving every vehicle a permanent history.
-Property Vault does the same for property: one secure, verified, continually growing record per building — planning, sales, extensions, surveys, certificates, maintenance, insurance — that **follows the property, not the owner**.
+Property Vault does the same for property: one secure, verified, continually growing record per building, planning, sales, extensions, surveys, certificates, maintenance, insurance, that **follows the property, not the owner**.
 Owners come and go; the property remains, and its history keeps growing.